 MEL can test salt water samples (we welcome your inquiries, aquaculture farmers!).
 Give us a call to discuss your testing needs.
 We are currently working with several aquaculture companies to perform analytical testing using our existing methods, as well investigating ways to adapt our methods to specific company needs.

 Environmental Testing of Ocean Water

-The Maine Healthy Beaches Program monitors the water quality of about 60 beaches in Maine.
+Ocean water quality is relatively unregulated, compared to the rigorous regulation that exists for US surface waters, groundwater, lakes and streams (which regulatory burden provides the bulk of our customers).
+Of the ocean water testing that does go on in Maine, one of the major players is The Maine Healthy Beaches Program , which monitors the water quality of about 60 beaches in Maine.
 Their mission is to keep beach users safe from bacterial pollution.
 When a beach tests positive for certain bacteria, the Maine Healthy Beaches program gets the word out and posts closures.
 Their army of volunteers typically tests for temperature, salinity, and enterococcus bacteria on a weekly basis from Memorial Day to Labor Day (the peak recreation months of summer).

 Government regulation has done a lot to eliminate practices that used to pollute the water, such emptying sewage directly in to shoreland recreation zones, but the system is still susceptible to accidental discharges and inadvertent overflows after heavy rains and spring flooding are not uncommon.